flapjack/flapjack-diner/README.md

 }
 ```

-Returns true if creation succeeded or false if creation failed.
+Returns an array of media ids if creation succeeded, or false if creation failed.
+(Ids cannot be passed in for media records in Flapjack v1.x.)

 <a name="media">&nbsp;</a>
 #### media

 Return data for one, some or all notification media.
-Notification media ids are formed by compounding their linked contact's ID and their type in a string (e.g. '23_sms')
+Notification media ids are formed by compounding their linked contact's ID and their type in a string (e.g. '23_sms').

 ```ruby
 medium = Flapjack::Diner.media(ID)